-Although the timing is subject to change, the Exchange anticipates opening NY11-4 Exchange access on October 21, 2024 and providing customers access to the space on or after August 5, 2024.
-In concert with this filing, the Exchange will allow customers to place orders for NY11-4, which would not be fee liable until customers are
+Although the timing is subject to change,9 the Exchange anticipates opening NY11-4 Exchange access on October 21, 2024 and providing customers access to the space on August 1, 2024.
+In concert with this filing, the Exchange will allow customers to place orders for NY11-4, which would not be fee liable until customers are provided

-&lt;sup>8 PDUs are devices fitted with multiple outputs designed to distribute electric power.
+PDUs are devices fitted with multiple outputs designed to distribute electric power.
 The standardized PDUs would only be offered for NY11-4.

-&lt;sup>9 Phase 1 PDUs would be compatible with the following power options: Phase 1 20 amp 240 volt, Phase 1 32 amp 240 volt, and Phase 1 40 amp 240 volt.
+Phase 1 PDUs would be compatible with the following power options: Phase 1 20 amp 240 volt, Phase 1 32 amp 240 volt, and Phase 1 40 amp 240 volt.
 Phase 3 PDUs would be compatible with the following power options: Phase 3 20 amp 415 volt and Phase 3 32 amp 415 volt.
 Phase 1 and Phase 3 are available in NY11 and NY11-4.
 Phase 3 PDUs provide greater power density than Phase 1 PDUs by delivering power over three wires as opposed to one wire.

-&lt;sup>10 The Exchange will announce modifications to the proposed timing via the Nasdaq Customer Portal, which is the web portal used for order and inventory management of colocation services, and email communication to all colocation customers.
+The Exchange will announce modifications to the proposed timing via the Nasdaq Customer Portal, which is the web portal used for order and inventory management of colocation services, and email communication to all colocation customers.

-provided access to the space.
-The Exchange will submit a fee filing to establish fees for the services described herein.
+access to the space.
+10 The Exchange will submit a fee filing to establish fees for the services described herein.
 Allowing customers to place orders in advance of opening its doors will allow the Exchange to plan ahead for capacity and demand for services, as well as procure necessary equipment.